mikesparr/typescript-postgres-auth-example/README.md

  6. if non-CRUD feature, add a new `src/config/event.ts` listener and be sure to `emit` within Dao methods
     * this is key to support CQRS-ES architecture and scale to PubSub or message bus in future as needed

-# User stories (applied herein and demonstrated by test data and features)
+# User stories (demonstrated within by test data and features)
 ## Check test data
 See the `/config/data.test.ts` file to see how permissions, roles, and users were added to the database that fulfill the requirements below.
 The `/util/{type}.helper.ts` files abstract the specific module implementation